mengopudding/snake-in-python/README.md

   `python snake_game.py`

-- To quit, press any other key other than `arrow keys`
+- To quit, press any key other than `arrow keys`

 ### Learnings